cattle-ops/terraform-aws-gitlab-runner/README.md

 This repo contains a terraform module and example to run a [GitLab CI multi runner](https://docs.gitlab.com/runner/) on AWS Spot instances.
 This repo contains a terraform sample script to create GitLab CI multi runners on AWS spot instances.
 The setup is based on the blog post: [Auto scale GitLab CI runners and save 90% on EC2 costs] (https://about.gitlab.com/2017/11/23/autoscale-ci-runners/)

 The created runner will have by default a shared cache in S3 and logging is streamed to CloudWatch.
 The cache in S3 will expire in X days, see configuration.
+The logging can be disabled.

 ## Prerequisites